Mystery of the Wax Museum: Plot

 At the police station, a missing judge's pocket watch is found on Darcy.
 By the morning, he is experiencing symptoms of drug withdrawal and close to cracking.
-Meanwhile, Charlotte goes to see Ralph at the museum, but he is not there yet, and Igor lures her to his underground laboratory, where he reveals he can walk.
+Meanwhile, Charlotte goes to see Ralph at the museum, but he is not there yet.
+Igor lures her to his underground laboratory and reveals he can walk.
 Ralph arrives for work and lets in Florence, who compares a picture of the missing judge with Igor's statue of Voltaire at the same time Darcy is telling the detectives that Igor made his new statues by murdering people and covering them in wax, while all he did for Igor was locate Worth.

-Charlotte strikes Igor's face and breaks through a wax mask to his terribly scarred true visage underneath, revealing he is the monstrous bodysnatcher.
-He says his search for the man responsible for his appearance is finally over and uncovers Worth's corpse.
+Charlotte strikes Igor's face and breaks through a wax mask to his scarred true visage underneath, revealing he is the monstrous bodysnatcher.
+He uncovers Worth's corpse, saying his search for the man responsible for his appearance is finally over.
 Charlotte's screams attract Ralph and Florence, but Igor knocks Ralph unconscious and Florence runs away.
 Igor prepares to douse Charlotte with wax.
-Florence and Winton return, followed by police, who attack a surprisingly athletic Igor.
-One of the officers shoots him, and he falls into his giant vat of molten wax.
+Florence and Winton return, followed by police, who attack an athletic Igor.
+One officer shoots Igor, who falls into his vat of molten wax.
 Ralph comes to and saves Charlotte just before the wax begins to pour onto her.

-After turning in her story, Florence goes to gloat to Jim, and he asks her to marry him.
+After turning in her story, Florence goes to gloat to Jim, who asks her to marry him.
 She looks out the window at the waiting Winton and accepts the proposal.